Hey, That's My Data! Token-Only Dataset Inference in Large Language Models: Methodology of

 \subsection{Completion Prompt Construction}

-We formulate each piece of text in the \emph{suspicious dataset} as a prompt-completion pair.
-Specifically, let
+We represent each sample in the \emph{target dataset} as a prompt–completion pair:

-denote the suspicious dataset, where \(x_i\) is the \emph{prompt segment} and \(y_i\) is the \emph{completion segment}.
-In our label-only paradigm, the target LLM returns only the continuation of \(x_i\), which we denote by \(\hat{y}_i\).
-We store \(\hat{y}_i\) for subsequent analysis.
-This construction is compatible with standard LLM API usage, ensuring that the approach can be adopted by dataset owners attempting to validate potential unauthorized usage of their content.
+where $x_i$ is the prompt and $y_i$ the completion.
+In practice, we split each document in half, using the first half as the prompt and the second as the completion, ensuring consistency across samples.
+Under the token-only setting, the LLM produces a continuation $\hat{y}_i$ for each $x_i$, which we record for later analysis.
+This construction is fully compatible with standard LLM APIs and enables dataset owners to test for unauthorized data usage.

-If the model has been fine-tuned through instruction-based training, we directly utilize the prompt to elicit the completion.
-Instruction-based training, or instruction tuning, involves adapting the model to respond effectively to explicit instructions, which often leads to more accurate and consistent completions when given a clear directive.
-In this case, the model is expected to generate completions that adhere to the instructions given in the prompt.
-However, if instruction tuning is not applied, we revert to using a prefix instead of a full prompt to trigger the continuation.
-This approach exploits the model's dependency on the prefix for predicting the next token in a causal manner.

-It is hypothesized that the model exhibits greater confidence on data it has encountered during training.
-When given a prefix, the causal model relies on it to predict the likelihood distribution of the next token.
-If the prefix originates from member data, the model is likely to replicate the data verbatim, even if that memorization is weak.
-This suggests that, for models not instruction-tuned, the use of a prefix can be an effective strategy for triggering model behavior that mimics the memorization of training data.
+If the model is instruction-tuned, we directly use prompts to elicit completions, leveraging its ability to follow explicit instructions for more reliable outputs.
+Otherwise, we use simple prefixes to trigger causal continuations.
+Since models tend to assign higher likelihood to training data, prefixes from member data often lead the model to reproduce it, making prefix-based continuation a practical strategy for eliciting memorized content in non-instruction-tuned models.